brookleaf/AnomalyDetection/README.md

 RMSE seems to be really good enough to trust for anomaly detection especially.

-Note: Before an attempt inmade to run the code, please be aware the training of the two LSTMs have taken nearly 15 hrs.
+Note: Before an attempt is made to run the code, please be aware the training of the two LSTMs can take upto 15 hrs.